yash49/khelo-tic-tac-toe/README.md

 - One player runs the game to **host** the server
 - Other players on the same Wi-Fi or LAN will **automatically find the host**
 - Create a room or join using a **PIN**
+- Chat with other players during the game using the in-game chat box
 - Once the game ends, hit **Rematch** to keep playing!

 ---